boris-yakimov/dev-env/README.md

    Most points bellow should already be done by the PlugInstall if the correct init.vim file was added and PlugInstall executed :
 2. NERDCommenter
-3. Coc and Tabnine - autocomplete (MOVED as a neovim plugin instead - also Github CoPilot setup as an alternative)
+3. CoC - CoC is a NodeJS extension host for vim & neovim, load extensions like VSCode and host language servers -
+4. Tabnine/Github CoPilot (paid)
-4. NERDTree (main tool) or nvim.tree (not tested)
+5. NERDTree (main tool) or nvim.tree (not tested)
-5. Theme - morhetz/gruvbox
+6. Theme - morhetz/gruvbox
-6. Golang/Python/Rust support
+7. Golang/Python/Rust support
-7. Lightline
+8. Lightline
     - Example lightline config with different themes that also shows Git branch
     ```
     "'' Configure Lightline status bar ''"